Do you have pests in your pantry? Strange bugs in your food? Weird crawling insects in the kitchen?

 - Discard or treat (see step 6) any foods in which weevils are found.

 - Empty all foods (infested or not) from the pantry, or area that is infested.

 - If you find a food that is infested, or you suspect it may be, and you want to try to kill the weevils instead of discarding the food, you need to first determine if it can withstand heat or cold.
-If so, you can kill the weevils, their eggs, pupae, and larvae can be killed by heating the product to 140 F for 15 minutes or freezing at 0 F for 3 days.
+If so, you can kill the weevils, their eggs, pupae, and larvae by heating the product to 140 F for 15 minutes or freezing at 0 F for three days.

 - Once all food is removed, vacuum the shelves (both top and bottom), and floor, using crevice and/or brush attachments and paying close attention to edges of shelves, floor/wall junctures, and corners to ensure all insects are captured.
 Empty or discard vacuum bag outdoors.